 After amalgamation, the City dissolved the Lindsay Parking Authority and assigned responsibility for parking services to the Municipal Law Enforcement Division, Roads Operations Division and Engineering Division.
 Generally speaking, these divisions, respectively, provide for the enforcement, maintenance and capital aspects of the parking service.
-Over time, responsibility for some maintenance functions, such as snow removal, has migrated to the Municipal Law Enforcement Division.
 Much of the enforcement function in downtown Lindsay was delegated to the LDBIA upon removal of paid parking in late 2015 at the request of the LDBIA.
 Moreover, various property owners in downtown Lindsay were empowered by the Town of Lindsay to issue fines etc. to enforce parking by-laws applicable to their private lots, a practice continued by the City today.